City Council considering residential parking permit system

 The goal is to open up parking spaces for residents of the city.

-However, commuters who park on the streets would be the losers in the plans.
+However, commuters who park on the streets would be the losers under the plans.

+It is too early to know what days or hours the plan would be in effect, or how much it would cost.
+Those are things to be determined by the DOT in the coming months.

+The bills will simply get a plan started to study the idea.

 ----------